-A retrospective study of 171 people presenting with upper gastrointestinal bleeding found the Blatchford score had significantly better overall prognostic ability than the pre-endoscopy Rockall score.
+A retrospective study1 of 171 people presenting with upper gastrointestinal bleeding found the Blatchford score had significantly better overall prognostic ability than the pre-endoscopy Rockall score.
 The Blatchford score and the post-endoscopy Rockall score had similar prognostic ability.
 The Evidence Update concluded that the Blatchford and Rockall scores are insufficient when used alone.
 The results of this study support current recommendations to use both scores for risk assessment.

-No relevant evidence was identified.
+4-year surveillance summary No relevant evidence was identified.